SharkFest'24 EU

 Like many Windows components, it works fine in the default configuration and offers several options to strengthen its security.
 This includes the search for old encryption algorithms and the introduction of Kerberos Armoring, a.k.a Kerberos FAST.

-This workshop will take you into the inner workings of Kerberos.
+This hands-on workshop will take you into the inner workings of Kerberos.
 We will use Wireshark to identify faulty configurations, misleading messages in event logs and decrypt whatever Windows wants to hide from plain view.

 Join us for a fun night with an opportunity to enjoin wonderful conversations and win some cool prizes!